Linuxfabrik/lfops/roles/icingaweb2_module_generictts/README.md

 # Ansible Role linuxfabrik.lfops.icingaweb2_module_generictts

-This role installs and configures the [IcingaWeb2 GenericTTS Module](https://github.com/Icinga/icingaweb2-module-generictts).
+This role installs and enables the [IcingaWeb2 GenericTTS Module](https://github.com/Icinga/icingaweb2-module-generictts), which renders ticket-system references found in Icinga `notes` / `notes_url` fields as clickable links into a configurable issue tracker (Jira, Redmine, Bugzilla, ...).

 This role is tested with the following IcingaWeb2 GenericTTS Module versions:

 * 2.1.0

+## How the Role Behaves

+* The Tarball for `icingaweb2_module_generictts__version` is downloaded on the Ansible controller (`delegate_to: 'localhost'`, `run_once: true`), then copied to the target.
+The controller therefore needs Internet access to GitHub; the target does not.
+* On every role run the directory `/usr/share/icingaweb2/modules/generictts` is overwritten with the contents of the configured version.
+To upgrade or downgrade the module, change `icingaweb2_module_generictts__version` and re-run the role.
+* `icingacli module enable generictts` is only invoked when `/etc/icingaweb2/enabledModules/generictts` does not yet exist (idempotent).

 ## Mandatory Requirements

 * A configured IcingaWeb2.
 This can be done using the [linuxfabrik.lfops.icingaweb2](https://github.com/linuxfabrik/lfops/tree/main/roles/icingaweb2) role.
+* Internet access from the Ansible controller (downloads from `https://github.com/Icinga/icingaweb2-module-generictts/archive/`).

 ## Tags

 `icingaweb2_module_generictts`

-* Installs and configures the IcingaWeb2 GenericTTS Module.
+* Installs and enables the IcingaWeb2 GenericTTS Module.
 * Triggers: none.